How one-year mission affected astronaut's health

 "The preliminary results from the year-long ISS expedition and the associated Twin Study ... have not identified any show-stoppers for longer human spaceflight missions," NASA Human Research Program chief scientist John Charles said in a statement.

 "Some of the results, such as the unexpected increase in telomere length in Scott Kelly, require additional analysis and correlation with the results of other investigators, and may prove to be an artifact or transient change.
 Overall, the preliminary results are reassuring that a year in space is not significantly more stressful than 6 months in space.

-"However, more definitive insights must await the further analysis of the samples and supporting data, the correlation of findings among all the investigators, and future long-duration ISS missions with these and other genetic investigations -- although, almost certainly no more twins, unfortunately."
+However, more definitive insights must await the further analysis of the samples and supporting data, the correlation of findings among all the investigators, and future long-duration ISS missions with these and other genetic investigations -- although, almost certainly no more twins, unfortunately."